IbrahimCanKALYA/starterkit/app/screens/WelcomeScreen/WelcomeScreen.md

 ## Props

-- componentId(String) : Id of screen which passed by navigation automatically.
+- navigator(any) : Navigator class which passed by navigation automatically.
 Used for page navigations.

 ## NavigateTo